 The Fenton History Center welcomes bus tours and guided tours by appointment (716) 664-6256.
 However, walk-in visitors are invited to take a self-guided tour of the museum at any time during operational hours, Monday through Saturday from 10 AM to 4 PM.

 Visitors touring the museum on their own are provided with an informative booklet and a brief overview of the museum prior to their tour.
-A full selection of books; pieces reminiscent of the Victorian era; mementos of the Fenton Mansion, Jamestown, New York and Chautauqua Lake; keepsakes; and other a number of handcrafted items are available for sale within the museum gift shop.
+A full selection of books; pieces reminiscent of the Victorian era; mementos of the Fenton Mansion, Jamestown, New York and Chautauqua Lake; keepsakes; and a number of handcrafted items are available for sale within the museum gift shop.

 Museum and Research Center